wso2/docs-choreo-dev/en/docs/monitoring-and-insights/incident-overview.md

 ### CrashLoopBackOff Incidents

-CrashLoopBackoff Incidents occur when your component keeps crashing and restarting repeatedly.
+CrashLoopBackOff Incidents occur when your component keeps crashing and restarting repeatedly.

 **Common causes:**